• Skip to primary navigation

 1. Make in advance: Several hours or one day in advance.
 You can cook the potatoes and the eggs hours or a day in advance and leave them.
 In this case, it is preferable to cook the potatoes with their skin; cubed potatoes might become too dry.

-2. Never keep the salad long on the table and never keep it in the sun; it has mayo in it.
+2. Storage: Never keep the salad on the table long, and never keep it in the sun; it has mayo in it.

-3. Homemade mayonnaise tastes best, and it's easy to make.
+3. Mayonnaise: Homemade whole egg mayonnaise tastes best, and it's easy to make.

-4. Use some sweet pickle juice for the salad dressing; it adds a nice flavor and makes the potato egg salad moister.
+4. Use pickle juice for the salad dressing; it adds a nice flavor and makes the potato egg salad moister.

 Nutrition